-You are in luck since your loan balance at the time you stopped paying was under $2,000.
-Normally, a car lender can demand that you repay the "deficiency” (the difference between the loan balance and the fair market value of the car) after car repossession.
-But Florida law makes an exception: If your unpaid balance at the time of default is less than $2,000, the lender cannot go after you for a deficiency.
+You're in luck because your loan balance at the time you stopped paying was under $2,000.
+Normally, a car lender can demand that you repay the "deficiency" (see below) after car repossession.
+But Florida law makes an exception: If your unpaid balance at the time of default is less than $2,000, the lender can't go after you for a deficiency.
 (Fla.
 Stat.
 Ann. §516.31(3)).

 If you fall behind in your car loan payments, your car lender can arrange to have your car repossessed.
-When this happens, the car repossession company simply takes your car -- it doesn't need your permission.
-Although in some states it must provide some type of notice first.
-(Learn how car repossession work.)
+When this happens, the car repossession company simply takes your car—it doesn't need your permission.
+Although, in certain situations, it must provide some type of notice first.

-In most cases, the car lender then sells your car at an auction or private sale.
-If the sale price is not enough to cover the remaining balance on your car loan and the lender's repossession and auction costs, in most cases you will owe the difference – called the deficiency.
-(Learn more about deficiency balances after car repossession.)
+In most cases, the lender then sells your car at an auction or private sale.
+If the sale price isn't enough to cover the remaining balance on your car loan and the lender's repossession and auction costs, you'll usually owe the difference, which is called a "deficiency."

-If, on the other hand, the sale price is more than your loan balance plus costs, there won't be a deficiency.
+On the other hand, if the sale price is more than your loan balance plus costs, there won't be a deficiency.
 Instead, the lender would have to turn over any surplus money to you.
 Unfortunately, in most car repossession situations, the former car owner ends up owing a deficiency.

-If at the time of default (when you stopped paying, for example) the unpaid balance is less than $2,000, the car lender cannot try to collect a deficiency from you.
+Again, under Florida law, if at the time of default (when you stopped paying, for example), the unpaid balance is less than $2,000, the car lender can't try to collect a deficiency from you.
 (Fla.
 Stat.
-Ann. §516.31(3).)
+Ann. §516.31(3)).

-The car lender has to follow Florida laws when repossessing the car and conducting the sale.
-If it doesn’t, you may have a defense to the deficiency even if your unpaid balance was $2,000 or greater at the time of default.
-(Learn more in Can a Car Lender Collect a Deficiency After Repo?.)
+Also, because the lender has to follow Florida laws when repossessing the car and conducting a sale, if it fails to do so, you might have a defense to the deficiency even if your unpaid balance was $2,000 or greater at the time of default.